virgesmith/itrx/doc/apidoc.md

     This implementation does not materialize the entire iterator at once.
 It uses itertools.tee to split the iterator, and then maps over each to extract the respective elements.

+### `value_counts`

+Returns a dictionary mapping each unique element in the iterator to the number of times it appears.

+Do not use on an infinite iterator

+Returns:
+    dict[T, int]: A dictionary where the keys are unique elements from the iterator and the values are their respective counts.

 ### `zip`